-Treatment is divided into induction and consolidation chemotherapy.
-Whenever possible treatment should be planned with a curative intent.
-Candidates for allogeneic stem cell transplanta-
+• Treatment is divided into induction and consolidation chemotherapy.
+Whenever possible, treatment should be planned with a curative intent.
+Candidates for allogeneic stem cell transplantation should be identified early during induction.
+Patients with poor performance status and considerable comorbidity, as well as elderly patients not eligible for curative treatment should receive supportive care.

-- tion should be identified early during induction.
-Patients with poor performance status and considerable co-morbidity, as well as elderly patients not eligible for curative treatment, should receive supportive care. - Whenever possible AML treatment should be in clinical trials and in centres offering a multidisciplinary approach.
-Such centres should provide an adequate infrastructure including a full haematology and medical oncology service, close collaboration with a bone marrow transplant unit as well as an infectious disease unit and an adequate transfusion service.
+• Whenever possible, AML treatment should be in clinical trials and in centres offering a multidisciplinary approach.
+Such centres should provide an adequate infrastructure including a full hematology and medical oncology service, a close collaboration with a bone marrow transplant unit, as well as adequate infectious disease and transfusion services.